 The plaintiffs in this case reside in Topanga Canyon in Los Angeles.
 For some period of time, they used roadways crossing a neighbor’s private property to access their land, although their properties are accessible from public roads.
 The neighbor stopped their use of his land by blocking the private road.
 The plaintiffs sued, claiming an easement and arguing that § 1009 should not apply because it only addressed the recreational use of land.
 Both the appellate court and the Supreme Court ruled that § 1009 is not limited to recreational use and denied their claims.

 Real estate attorney James G. Schwartz has advocated for the rights and interests of Bay Area property owners for more than 40 years.
-To schedule a free and confidential consultation to see how we can help you, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation to see how we can help you, contact us today online or at (925) 463-1073.

 More Blog Posts:

 California Water Restrictions Conflict with Homeowners’ Association Rules Regarding Lawns, Pleasanton Business & Commercial Law Blog, July 31, 2015